Nagi, Japan: What to pack, what to wear, and when to go [2023]

 • Voltage step down adapter

-A plug adapter that supports outlet types A and B. Be careful to choose the right kind.
-Most adapters that you can buy are just plug changers and expect your electronics to adjust the voltage themselves.
-If your devices can't do that they could get fried.
-This one is sufficent for most countries.
+A plug adapter that supports outlet types A and B. Take care to find the necessary type.
+A lot of adapters available online are simply plug changers and require your devices to change the voltage themselves.
+If yours can't do that they could burn up.
+This one should work in most places.

 • Luggage scale to avoid fees